Functional Nutrition: Academic overview

 Functional Nutrition is a year-long program consisting of two 6-month non-credit training certificates (Fall–Winter and Spring–Summer), which together qualify graduates to sit for the HNCB exam.
 The program exceeds the National Association of Nutrition Professionals (NANP) standards, and ensures that participants learn all that they need to successfully begin working in the field.

 Our faculty and advisors review and update our program outcomes annually, ensuring that students are receiving the most relevant content possible.
-The current program outcomes and as planned for the 2024-2025 academic cohort are found on the Functional Nutrition Module Learning Outcomes webpage.
+Current outcomes are provided in your D2L shell, or can be requested from the Program Coordinator.

 Curriculum

 This is a cohort-based program with sequential coursework/progression required for all students to successfully earn the program certificates.
-Please see the modules outlined online at Functional Nutrition module learning outcomes for detailed, term-by-term content areas and accompanying Continuing Education Units (CEUs).
+Detailed, term-by-term content is outlined on the program webpage, and a detailed schedule is provided within the D2L shell for each term.

 Technical standards